hydroflux/abstractor-ws/BACKLOG.md

 ### Armadillo To Do

-- [ ] Create an "review", & "download only" option for execution
+- [ ] Create a "download only" option for execution
 - [ ] Create a final prompt before logging out & closing the browser in order to review documents IF PAID & checkout
 - [ ] Update export settings 'Book' to 'Volume' for armadillo
 - [ ] Create some consistency between 'document.reception_number' & 'document.value' in order to avoid constantly updating